-NOTE C - DEPOSITS AND INVESTMENTS (Continued)
+NOTE C - DEPOSITS AND INVESTMENTS (CONTINUED)

 Credit Risk: Credit risk exists when there is a possibility that the issuer or other counterparty to an investment may be unable to fulfill its obligations.
-During 2012, the Fund held Federal National Mortgage Association (FNMA) Mortgage Backed Securities.
-The principal on these multi-family residential mortgage pools is guaranteed by FNMA.
-These securities are not rated.

 The Fund's investment policy states that it will avoid direct investment in bonds with a credit rating of less than A by Standard & Poor's.
-As of June 30, the Fund's investments in debt securities (other than U.S. Treasuries) were rated as follows:
+As of June 30, 2015 and 2014 the Fund's investments in debt securities (other than U.S. Treasuries) were rated as follows: